Leaf-Agriculture/docs/docs/sentinel_overview.md

 Left - NDVI relative.
 Center - NDVI absolute.
 Right - NDVI.
 We recommend using the Right one (just ndvi.png)

-Currently, our Satellite service runs without a relationship between our Field Services, and the User Management Services.
-However, we are working to integrate it into the `leafUser` hierarchy, and the Fields Service.

 See the [Satellite API Reference][satellite_endpoints] for more information.